 Appropriately Uses Anti-Psychotic Medication

-This metric is an indication of the percent of long-term care patients that are administered antipsychotic medication.
-High levels of antipsychotic drug use may mean a nursing home is using these medications to control patient behavior in scenarios where such drugs aren't medically indicated.
-Nevertheless, some nursing homes may need to rely on these drugs due to an increased number of residents with Alzheimer's or other dementias.
+This statistic indicates the percentage of long-term stay patients which are given antipsychotic drugs.
+High levels of antipsychotic drug use may mean a facility is using these medications to subdue residents in scenarios where such medications aren't medically indicated.
+Nevertheless, some nursing homes may need to rely more on these drugs due to having more patients with cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication